 When to Use Flat Fee vs. Hourly Billing at Your Firm

+The primary difference between flat fee and hourly billing lies in their predictability and their reflection of work complexity.
 The legal industry, in recent years, has witnessed a seismic shift towards the adoption of “flat fee billing”, an alternative to the traditional “hourly rate billing.”
 This trend has emerged in response to client demands for greater predictability and transparency in legal costs.
-Though both pricing models have their merits and drawbacks, the decision to choose one over the other is contingent on a variety of factors, unique to each law firm and case.

 Consider your firm as you think about the following: